Skip to content

 In the Encoder Manager you configure the encoders (codecs) that are used by a station or for recording.
 Keeping encoders and stations separate allows you to set up many encoders while using only a few stations or even a single station.
 This gives you flexibility when needed.

-BUTTM supports MP3, AAC/AAC+, Opus and FLAC.
+BUTTM supports MP3, AAC/AAC+, Opus, Vorbis and FLAC.
+Additionally WAV is supported for recordings.

 As in the Station Manager, you can add, copy or delete an encoder in the Encoder List by clicking the +, copy or - buttons.
 You can rename an encoder by double-clicking its name in the list.